Navigation Bar

 • Umlauts (ä, ö, ü):

-• Ä sounds like "eh" (e.g., Käse = cheese).
+• Ä: Sounds like "eh" (e.g., Käse = cheese).

-• Ö sounds like "er" (e.g., schön = beautiful).
+• Ö: Sounds like "er" (e.g., schön = beautiful).

-• Ü sounds like "ue" (e.g., über = over).
+• Ü: Sounds like "ue" (e.g., über = over).

-• The letter "V" is pronounced like "F" in most words (e.g., Vogel = bird).
+• The letter "V" is often pronounced like "F" (e.g., Vogel = bird).

-• The letter "S" is often pronounced like "Z" when at the start of a word (e.g., Sonne = sun).
+• The letter "S" can sound like "Z" at the start of words (e.g., Sonne = sun).

 3. Essential Greetings and Polite Expressions